BackofenLab/RNAProt/README.md

 rnaprot eval --gt-in PUM2_PARCLIP_gt_out --train-in PUM2_PARCLIP_train_out --out PUM2_PARCLIP_eval_out
 ```

-This will plot a sequence logo informing about global preferences, as well as profiles for the top 25 scoring sites (default setting).
+This will plot a sequence logo informing us about global preferences, as well as profiles for the top 25 scoring sites (default setting).
 The profiles contain the saliency map and single mutations track, giving us an idea what local information the model regards as important for each of the 25 sites.
 As with the other modes, more options are available (e.g. `--report` for additional statistics, comparing two models, or specifying motif sizes and which profiles to plot).

 Now that we have a model, we naturally want to use it for prediction.
 For this we first create a prediction dataset, choosing the lncRNA *NORAD* for window prediction. *NORAD* was shown to act as a [decoy for PUMILIO proteins](https://www.sciencedirect.com/science/article/pii/S0092867415016414) (PUM1/PUM2).
 We therefore use its provided FASTA sequence as input: